felipelerena/passotp/README.rst

-passotp is a CLI to add time based one-time passwords for Pass
+passotp is a CLI to generate time-based one-time passwords from secrets stored with Pass

 Instalation
 ===========